Rivals call off Israel unity govt talks with Netanyahu | Devdiscourse

 "In view of this, no meeting will be held on Wednesday," it added, without ruling out talks at a later date.
 "When deemed appropriate and necessary, an additional meeting will be scheduled for this week or next," the party said, adding that the head-to-head with Netanyahu had also been called off.

 Since the deadlocked September 17 polls, Netanyahu has been scrambling to extend his run as Israel's longest-serving prime minister.
-The embattled premier is also set Wednesday to attend a pre-indictment hearing led by Israel's attorney general, who has said he intends to charge Netanyahu with bribery, fraud and breach of trust.
+The embattled premier is also set Wednesday to begin pre-indictment hearings led by Israel's attorney general, who has said he intends to charge Netanyahu with bribery, fraud, and breach of trust.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)